The Three Planes of Motion

 Due to its complicated nature, it is understandable why this plane is the least worked.
 However, exercises for this plane are not non-existent.
 Some of the workouts you can perform to enhance mobility in the traversal plane are rotating lunges, oblique crunches, rotating chest press, Pec Fly, Russian twists, etc.

-Triplanar movement is any movement that occurs through all three planes of motion.
+Wait!
+I thought there were only 3 planes of motion!
+Yes, there is only 3, Triplanar movement is just any movement that occurs through all three planes of motion.
 Since most daily activities involve the use of all three planes of motion, exercises that are triplanar are said to be more functional.

 What Is Hardly Used Now, Will Later Be Much Harder To Use.